harness/developer-hub/docs/platform/15_Audit-Trail/audit-streaming.md

 6. After the connection test is successful, select **Finish**.

    :::note
-   AWS buckets are not taken into account during the test connection.
+   Harness does not consider AWS buckets while testing the connection.
 Also, it tests the connector used without testing the bucket.
    :::

+   The streaming destination gets configured and appears in the list of destinations under **Audit Log Streaming**.
+By default setting of this destination is inactive.

 ## Activate or deactivate streaming

-1. After you configure the streaming destination, it appears in the list of destinations in **Audit Log Streaming**.

-   By default, this destination is inactive.

-2. To activate streaming to this destination, toggle the status to **Active** besides the streaming destination.
+1. To activate streaming to this destination, toggle the status to **Active** besides the streaming destination.

-   After you activate the destination, Harness starts writing audit logs in the destination.
+   Harness starts writing audit logs after the destination is activated.

-   Post that every 30 mins audit logs are streamed.
+   Harness streams audit logs to the destination every 30 minutes.

-3. You can pause audit streaming, preventing any new audit events from being streamed to the configured endpoint by setting the status to **Inactive**.
+2. You can pause audit streaming, preventing any new audit events from being streamed to the configured endpoint by setting the status to **Inactive**.

-   Harness streams audit logs from where it was paused later when you reactivate such a streaming destination.
+   When you reactivate the streaming destination, Harness starts streaming the audit logs from the point where it was paused.

 ## Update audit stream

 You can change the audit stream configuration by clicking three dots beside the stream destination.
-This will open a pop-up menu with the following options:
+This opens a pop-up menu with the following options:

 - **Edit**: Select a different streaming destination or make changes to the existing destination.